-AGENDA 2063 is Africa's strategic framework that aims to deliver on its goal for inclusive and sustainable development.
+to deliver on its goal for inclusive and sustainable development.
 It is a concrete manifestation of the Pan-African drive for unity, self-determination, freedom, progress and collective prosperity pursued under Pan-Africanism and African Renaissance.

 The AISA team must have a handle on a broad range of issues - from regional integration to peace and security, and science and technology as well as cultural issues.

-Founded in 1960 and incorporated into the HSRC in 2014, the Africa Institute of South Africa (AISA) takes its lead from Agenda 2063 as well as South Africa's National Development Plan: Vision 2030, the Department of Science and Innovation's Strategy for Africa, and the Department of International Relations and Cooperation's African Foreign Policy objectives.
+Development Plan: Vision 2030, the Department of Science and Innovation's Strategy for Africa, and the Department of International Relations and Cooperation's African Foreign Policy objectives for Africa.